Pediatric cirrhosis

 Refer a Patient

-What is Pediatric Cirrhosis?
+What is pediatric cirrhosis?

 When liver disease has advanced and caused scar tissue to form, cirrhosis can result.
 The scar tissue blocks blood flow, which leads to waste products building up in the child’s body.
 Therefore, the liver cannot perform its normal functions.